Steven Marshall: Recognition

 In 2001, he received a Centenary of Federation Medal for services to the disability sector.

 Personal life

 Marshall has lived in the Dunstan electorate for his entire adult life.

 Marshall is divorced and has two adult children.
 In January 2022, he had to isolate for a week due to having had dinner with his daughter just before she tested positive to COVID-19.

-Marshall is a supporter of the Port Adelaide Football Club.
+Marshall grew up a supporter of the Port Adelaide Football Club, and supports Norwood Football Club in the local competion.